To move or close a lab safely and per regulatory requirements, follow detailed instructions below.

 - Inorganic compounds without the previously stated hazards

-Next, your lab will need to be prepped, cleaned and decontaminated before you can receive a certificate of decommissioning, which states that your lab is ready to be vacated.
+The lab will need to be prepped, cleaned, and decontaminated before a certificate of decommissioning is issued.
+Once the certificate is issued, the lab is ready to be vacated.

-Please view the Lab Decommissioning Fact Sheet for detailed instructions.
+Review the Lab Decommission SOP for detailed instructions.